-25. These factors will be determined by the Technical Survey Team at the initiation of the mission.
-Mission factors are specific to each peacekeeping mission and will be applied universally throughout the mission.18 These factors are subject to change depending on the prevailing conditions in the mission area.
-The United Nations or troop/police contributors can request a review of the mission factors whenever the conditions in the mission have changed sufficiently to warrant a review.19
+26. These factors will be determined by the Technical Survey Team at the initiation of the mission.
+Mission factors are specific to each peacekeeping mission.19 Different mission factors may be calculated and applied to different geographic areas, within a mission area, if recommended.
+The regions and mission factors may be determined by the Technical Survey Team and reviewed during the different phases of the mission.20 These factors are subject to change depending on the prevailing conditions in the mission area.
+The United Nations or troop/police contributors can request a review of the mission factors whenever the conditions in the mission have changed sufficiently to warrant a review.21